iAnonymous3000/awesome-grapheneos-guide/README.md

 - GrapheneOS requires devices to have strong security features and proper alternate OS support, which most Android OEMs, including Samsung, do not provide.
 - Pixels are nearly the only devices providing both strong security and proper alternate OS support.
 - GrapheneOS will support more devices in the future when there are other devices meeting their basic security requirements, but they are not willing to give up extremely important security features.

+## Future Plans and Roadmap

+GrapheneOS has ambitious long-term plans to move beyond being a hardened fork of the Android Open Source Project.
+The key goals include:

+- Moving away from relying on the Linux kernel as the core of the OS and foundation of the security model
+- Transitioning towards a microkernel-based model with a Linux compatibility layer
+- Adopting virtualization-based isolation to reinforce existing security boundaries

+The roadmap can be broken down into several phases:

+1. **Near-term enhancements**: Check the issue trackers for planned improvements and features.
+The majority of open issues are concrete and actionable.

+2. **Hypervisor integration**: Deploy and integrate a hypervisor like Xen to leverage it for reinforcing existing security boundaries.
+Linux would run inside virtual machines at this stage.

+3. **Sandbox reinforcement**: Replace Linux inside the sandboxes with a compatibility layer like gVisor, which would need to be ported to arm64 and given a new backend alongside the existing KVM backend.

+4. **Phasing out Linux**: Over the long term (many years), Linux can be phased out completely, along with the usage of virtualization.

+5. **Hardware and firmware security**: While currently limited to research and submitting suggestions and bug reports upstream, GrapheneOS aims to move into the hardware space in the long term.

+GrapheneOS anticipates that many other projects will be interested in this kind of migration, so it won't be solely a GrapheneOS project.
+Having a hypervisor with verified boot intact will also provide a way to achieve some of the goals based on extensions to Trusted Execution Environment (TEE) functionality, even without having GrapheneOS-specific hardware.

+For more details on the near-term roadmap, check out the GrapheneOS [issue trackers](https://grapheneos.org/contact#reporting-issues), where most of the open issues represent planned enhancements.

 ## Conclusion